babylonchain/babylon/docs/staking-script.md

 7. (WIP) restakable, meaning that the same bitcoin can be staked to secure multiple PoS chains and earn multiple PoS yields

+In the entire Bitcoin staking process, two parties are involved: one is called the Bitcoin Staker, and the other is called the Finality Provider.

+- **Bitcoin Staker**: A Bitcoin Staker is a person who owns Bitcoin and chooses to lock up their Bitcoin for a set period of time to secure a PoS chain.
+- **Finality Provider**: A Finality Provider is the an entity that votes in the finality round to provide security assurance to the PoS chain.

+The Bitcoin staker can choose a specific Finality Provider to delegate their voting power derived from their locked Bitcoin.

 The key to making all these possible is special constructions of BTC transactions using BTC scripts.